deepsense-ai/seahorse/docs/bundled_image_overview.md

 at <a target="_blank" href="http://172.28.128.100:8000/">http://172.28.128.100:8000/</a>.

 ### Shutdown Command
-To stop Seahorse Bundled Image you need to execute:
+To stop Seahorse Desktop you need to execute:

     vagrant halt